Skip to Main Content

 The sections of a scholarly article can be thought to answer the questions posed below:

-What did I do in a nutshell?
-Abstract
+Abstract What did I do in a nutshell?

-What is the problem?
-Introduction
+Introduction What is the problem?

-Literature Review (might be part of the introduction or a separate section)
+Literature Review (might be part of the introduction or a separate section) How have others worked on this problem?

-What did I find out?
-Results
+Results or Findings What did I find out?

-What does it mean?
-Discussion/Conclusions
+Discussion and/or Conclusions What does it mean?

-Who helped me out?
-Acknowledgments (optional)
+Acknowledgments (when applicable) Who helped me out?

-Whose work did I refer to?
-Works Cited/References/Bibliography
+Works Cited/References/Bibliography Whose work did I refer to?

 Table adapted from How to Write a Paper in Scientific Journal Style and Format (Bates College).